smeronek264/DMARC-Food-Pantry-Analysis/README.md

 ### Data Preparation

+#### DMARC Survey

 For data preparation for the DMARC survey, we turned different demographics such as age, race, gender, and food stamps into binary terms (1 for true and 0 for false).

 Once we had created these binary variables, we needed to aggregate the individual data to the household level.
 This was done by grouping each household together and then taking the sum of all demographic attributes to determine how many of each category were in the household.
 For example, if 4 individuals had a 1 in the value for **CHILDREN**, then the household demographic would show 4 elderly individuals.

+#### Red Barrel

+For the Red Barrel Data, we wanted to look at the monatary value and how it changed based on location and time of the year.
+To do this, we decided to

 ## Repository Structure